inboundnow/retired-landing-pages/readme.txt

 4. Choose from a ton of pre-made templates, use your existing design, or design your own theme!

 == Changelog ==
+= 1.4.0 =
+* Added feature request form to all plugin admin pages.
+Submit your feature requests today! =)

 = 1.3.9 =
 * Bug fixes for form creation issues